Pedro-Belliato/pedrobelliato/README.md

 ### About me
 Working as a: IT Infrastructure Analyst.

-● Linux ● Docker ● Terraform ● Jenkins ● Zabbix ● Shell Scripts
+● DevOps ● Linux ● Docker ● Terraform ● Jenkins ● Zabbix ● Shell Scripts